Fikoko/Optivar/README.md

 ```
 -- add_numbers.optivar: Read two undeclared numbers, add them and return the sum

-   -- Below is the following steps.
-   -- Apply the include() function with the "lib.bin", "C://user/libs/" arguments and store it at "my_lib" variable
-   -- Apply the read_undec_num() function and store it at "a" variable
-   -- Apply the read_undec_num() function and store it at "b" variable
-   -- Apply the add_undec_num() function with the "a", "b" arguments and store them at "b" variable
-   -- Apply the return() function with the "b" argument and store it at "a" variable

--- actual code:
 main = do(

  my_lib = include("lib.bin", "C://user/libs/");  ,